tsathoqqua/limadocs/docs/source/Showcase.rst

 This page shows a few of the newer features of the LIMA mudlib.
 These are all on top of:

-- Centralized natural language parsing (zork like commands for players).
+- Centralized natural language parsing (Zork like commands for players).
 - Socials use the natural language parsing, and are easy to extend.
 (The soul is *huge*).
 - Wizards have featureful shells including full unix globbing (ls \*.[ch]), command piping / redirection, etc...
 - Inline documentation.